This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Cognac: This is the base spirit.
-The recipe specifically calls for Cognac, but we used Driftless Glen Distillery 5 Year Reserve Brandy for its rich taste and notes of cherry, vanilla, and caramel.
+Cognac: This is a type of brandy made in Cognac, France with distilled white wine.
+The recipe calls for Cognac, but we used Driftless Glen Distillery 5 Year Reserve Brandy because it has a rich taste with notes of cherry, vanilla, and caramel.
+For a mocktail version of this drink, try Escape Mocktails Non-Alcoholic Cognac Alternative in place of the brandy.

 Tasting Notes